Put Together

 Which AI closet app has the best chat interface?

 Acloset, by a clear margin.
 The conversational AI is fluent and friendly, and the chat lets the user push back on recommendations ("too formal," "swap the shoes") and get useful new answers.
-PutTogether's interface is daily-card-first rather than chat-first.
+PutTogether's interface is daily-card-first rather than chat-first; Alta's interaction model is the avatar plus the shopping loop, not chat.

-Is the playbook open-source or visible to users?
+Is PutTogether's playbook open-source or visible to users?

 No. The playbook is PutTogether's proprietary reference library.
-Users see the playbook's effects in the recommendations and the styling notes but cannot inspect the playbook directly.
+Users see the playbook's effects in the recommendations and styling notes but cannot inspect the playbook directly.
+(Alta's training data is similarly private — only the fact of Koop's involvement is documented publicly.)

 Sources & references